MarkGotham/When-in-Rome/README.md

 - `analysis.txt`
   - What: A human analysis in plain text.
   - How to use: Open in any text editor.
     You can also use these analyses as a kind of template for your own, by creating a copy and editing only the moments you disagree with.

-- `analysis_automatic.txt`.
+- `analysis_automatic.rntxt`.
-  - What: An automatic analysis made by [AugmentedNet](https://github.com/napulen/AugmentedNet) - a machine learning architecture which, in turn, is built on this meta-corpus' data.
+  - What: An automatic analysis made by [AugmentedNet](https://github.com/napulen/AugmentedNet) -
+    a machine learning architecture which, in turn, is built on this meta-corpus' data.
   - How to use: In exactly the same way as a human analysis, e.g., as a template (same format, same parsing routines).

 ### Some folders include: